-ITEM 2--PROPERTIES
+ITEM 2 - PROPERTIES

 Our corporate offices and North American administrative, sales and marketing, research and development and support facilities are located in the United States in an office complex in Oakbrook Terrace, Illinois, a suburb of Chicago.
 These facilities are leased through November 30, 2004, and consist of approximately 9,000 square feet.
-We believe that the Oakbrook Terrace facilities will be adequate for our present growth plans.
+An expansion plan to add 3,000 square feet is scheduled by the end of the second quarter of 2001 to accommodate present growth needs.

 Our European administrative, sales and marketing, research and development and support facilities are located in a suburb of Brussels, Belgium.
-These facilities consist of approximately 23,500 square feet of office space which are occupied under a lease expiring in September 30, 2005.
+These facilities consist of approximately 23,500 square feet of office space which are occupied under a lease expiring in October 30, 2006.
 We believe that these facilities are adequate for our present growth plans.

-ITEM 3--LEGAL PROCEEDINGS
+ITEM 3 - LEGAL PROCEEDINGS